 - Affix an official University of Washington bar code tag to government property upon receipt or fabrication and report the tag number to the Equipment Inventory Office through OASIS or via a Property Activity Request - Form 1024.

-- Place a yellow agency tag along with the bar code tag if title vests with a federal agency.
-(If any portion of a fabrication vests with the federal government the department must apply a federal yellow sticker to the entire fabrication.)
+- Place a yellow agency tag in addition to the bar code tag if title vests with a federal agency.
+Note, if any portion of a fabrication vests with the federal government the department must apply a federal yellow sticker to the entire fabrication.

-The University must conduct an inventory of all items of government property in its custody both at an interval approved by Office of Naval Research and at the conclusion of a contract.
+The University must conduct an inventory of all items of government property, captial and non-capital, in its custody both at an interval approved by Office of Naval Research and at the conclusion of a granr/contract.

-- Equipment Inventory generates an inventory of government property for each department.
+- Equipment Inventory generates an inventory of government capital property for each department.
 Note, it is the responsibility of University departments to maintain records for and inventory of government owned non-capital prooperty.

 - A designated department inventory contact must physically locate each asset on this inventory and mark its status on the inventory.
 (The inventory contact must be someone other than those maintaining records or who have equipment in their own custody.)